 BOARD OF OVERSEERS RESPONSIBILITIES

-In 2007, the AHCA Board of Governors established the Board of Overseers to oversee the AHCA/NCAL National Quality Award program.
-The responsibilities of the Board are as follows:
+In 2007, the AHCA Board of Governors established the Board of Overseers to promote the integrity, preserve the credibility and ensure sustainability and success of the Quality Award program.
+The responsibilities of the Board include:

 - Report to AHCA/NCAL Leadership and the AHCA Board of Governors as appropriate.